FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/build.rst

 Building
 --------

-To build you can either call directly cmake of use the configure wrapper script.
+To build you can either call directly CMake or use the configure wrapper script.
-This wrapper just prepare options by providing an autotools like semantic and just call cmake.
+This wrapper just prepare options by providing autotools like semantic and just call CMake.
 You will find the cmake command line used as the first line printed by the script.

 .. code-block:: shell